green-api/whatsapp-api-client-golang/README.md

 })
 ```

-### How to send an attachment
+### How to send a file by uploading from the disk

-To send an attachment, you need to give the path to the attachment.
+To send a file, you need to give the path to the file.

 Link to example: [sendFileByUpload/main.go](examples/sendFileByUpload/main.go).